Rishabh-Lohia/yahihai/README.md

 # yahihai

-yo
-Triton Training Assist, Web based application to help management scheule and keep up with trainings program and their trainees.
+Triton Training Assist, Web based application to help the management schedule and keep up with their training program and their trainees.